Talking to a Financial Advisor? What to Know

 The financial advice industry is chock-full of acronyms and professional labels — CFAs, CFPs, CPAs, RIAs — the list goes on and on.
 Each one serves a different purpose and can help you in specific ways.
 CFAs (chartered financial analysts), for instance, offer very technical investment analysis and advice.
 CFPs (certified financial planners), conversely, provide holistic planning services and could help you with a range of goals, such as buying a home or starting a business.

 Titles aren’t the only way advisors vary, though.
 How they earn compensation is another factor to keep in mind.
-Some are fee-based and only make money from the services they provide.
+Some are fee-based and both make money from the services they provide, as well as flat fees.
 Others are commission-based and may get paid by recommending products and providing advice.
-Fee-based advisors are usually the ones you’ll want to go with, though, as these follow a fiduciary duty and avoid conflicts of interest.
+Fee-based advisors are usually the ones you’ll want to go with, though, as these follow a fiduciary duty and have less potential conflicts of interest due to their fee structure.

 If you prefer to avoid one-on-one meetings or the often expensive fees that come with human experts, you may consider a robo-advisor.
 These services automatically pick investments and rebalance your portfolio according to the information you provide.